NES8801 : Modern Methods in Drug Discovery

 Teaching Rationale And Relationship

-Key concepts and supporting examples are delivered by online teaching materials.
-Seminars are used to reinforce key concepts, provide additional examples and to provide practice questions.
-Online quizzes revise and reinforce conceptual understanding.
+Key concepts and supporting examples are delivered by online teaching materials and in person lectures.
+Seminars are used to provide practice questions and give assessment feedback.

 Assessment Methods